 The preparation and presentation of topical, textual, and expository sermons in the context of local preaching.
 Training will include preparation for weddings, funerals, and speaking for special occasions.

-The politics, society, culture, philosophies, and religions of the Greco-Roman world of the time of Christ.
-Backgrounds of early Christianity, its history and archeology from the 2nd century B.C. to the 2nd century A.D.
-Same as BIB 452.
+Politics, society, culture, philosophies, and religions of the Greco-Roman world of the time of Christ.
+Attention is given to backgrounds of early Christianity, history, and archeology from the 2nd century B.C. to the 2nd century A.D.

 Study is made of the expository method; emphasis is placed on preaching from the Bible text; opportunity is given for practice, evaluation, and correction.
-Same as BIB/COM 435.
+Same as BIB 435.

 A study of the structure and flow of inductive preaching.
 Attention will be given to developing and presenting lessons which lead audiences to discovery, including narrative, and other plot-oriented structures.